Stage-VSS/stage-vss.github.io/index.md

 <hr>

 ## Built-in Stimuli
 Stage comes with a wide variety of built-in stimuli like rectangle, ellipse, grating, image, and movie.
-You can layer stimuli and animate their attributes (position, size, orientation, color, opacity, etc.) to create complex presentations.
+Stimuli may be layered and their attributes (position, size, orientation, color, opacity, etc.) animated to create complex presentations.
+View some example presentations below.

 <div class="features">
   {% for stimulus in site.stimuli %}